TD22057/insteon-mqtt/docs/scenes.md

 file is defined in your config.yaml file, and the location is writable by insteon-mqtt, a scenes.yaml file will be created by the 'import-scenes' function.

+### A Note about the Modem and Group Numbers
+The modem can control devices using virtual scenes.
+This can be helpful for turning on an off a keypadlinc button with a light or for turning off a group of lights simultaneously.
+While, all modem controller entries require a group number, you __should not__ specify one.
+A group number will be added automatically for you when the scenes file is processed.

 ### The 'Import-Scenes' Function
 NOTE: Because the 'import-scenes' function may make direct writes to your